Varun66/Capstone/README.md

 # Capstone
 Capstone Project in 2017/2018

-This code is written for McMaster Mechtronics Capstone Project 2017/2018.
+This code is written for McMaster Mechtronics Capstone Project.

 The code using following librarlies
 - Basic C and C++ libraries